 If the outcomes are not accepted by one or both parties, the resolution process will be assessed to move to an Investigative Resolution Process.
-Complainants will have the opportunity at any time to request an Investigative Resolution Process.
+Complainants will have the opportunity at any time to request an Investigative Resolution Process prior to the respondent(s) signing the agreement or in the event that the terms of the agreement are violated.